ipublic/sony_vpl_adcp/README.md

-# Sony VPL-XW6000 Home Assistant Integration
+# Sony VPL ADCP Home Assistant Integration

-This integration allows you to control and monitor your Sony VPL-XW6000 projector using Sony's ADCP (Advanced Display Control Protocol) over a network.
+This integration allows you to control and monitor your Sony VPL home theater projector using Sony's ADCP (Advanced Display Control Protocol) over a network.
 It supports features such as power control, input switching, and status monitoring.

 ---